ardalis/ardalis-com-gatsby/src/pages/blog/you-should-blog.md

 "But...
 I'm already on social media"

 Social media content, generally, isn't optimized for long term access.
 Some post you write on Twitter, LinkedIn, or Facebook is unlikely to come up on the first page of Google unless it's *really* popular, even if your search is literally a substring of your posted comment.
-Also, there's nothing to prevent any 3rd party platform from delisting you, or changing their algorithm to stop featuring you, etc. It's always better for you town own your own content so this can't happen.
+Also, there's nothing to prevent any 3rd party platform from delisting you, or changing their algorithm to stop featuring you, etc. It's always better for you to own your own content so this can't happen.

 "But...
 I don't have time"